 We enter into various oil derivative contracts to mitigate our exposure to commodity price risk associated with anticipated future oil production.
-These contracts currently consist of collars, put options, call options and swaps.
+These contracts currently consist of collars, put options and call options.
 In regards to our obligations under our various commodity derivative instruments, if our production does not exceed our existing hedged positions, our exposure to our commodity derivative instruments would increase.
+In addition, a reduction in our ability to access credit could reduce our ability to implement derivative contracts on commercially reasonable terms.